 Since their creation last year, The Racial Imaginary Institute has focused on whiteness as a starting point, noting, “Whiteness as a source of unquestioned power, and as a ‘bloc,’ feels itself to be endangered even as it retains its hold on power.”
 Through a group exhibition, performances, residencies and a symposium, On Whiteness aims to create a collaborative space to question, mark, and check whiteness, challenging its dominance as it operates through default positions in cultural behavior.

-Organized by Joeonna Bellorado-Samuels, LeRonn P. Brooks, Cathy Park Hong, Casey Llewellyn, Sara’o Bery, Claudia Rankine, Emily Skillings, Simon Wu, and Monica Youn of The Racial Imaginary Institute and The Kitchen curatorial team.
+Organized by Joeonna Bellorado-Samuels, Sara’o Bery, LeRonn P. Brooks, Steven Glavey, Cathy Park Hong, Casey Llewellyn, Claudia Rankine, Simon Wu, and Monica Youn of The Racial Imaginary Institute, and The Kitchen curatorial team.

 June 27–August 3